Meng Meng Fu, Ph.D.

 Dr. Fu moved to Stanford University to join the lab of Ben Barres for her postdoctoral training.
 She worked on mechanisms of microtubule organization and mRNA transport in oligodendrocytes and published first-author papers in Cell and PNAS.
 She received the ASCB (American Society for Cell Biology) Porter Prize for Research Excellence, a postdoctoral fellowship from NMSS (National Multiple Sclerosis Society), and a F32 NRSA postdoctoral fellowship.

-Dr. Fu joined NINDS as a tenure-track investigator in Fall 2020, where her lab focuses on studying the cell biology of oligodendrocytes using interdisciplinary techniques with the goal to better understand normal myelin development, and demyelinating and neurodegenerative diseases.
+Dr. Fu joined NINDS as a tenure-track investigator in Fall 2020, where her lab focused on studying the cell biology of oligodendrocytes using interdisciplinary techniques with the goal to better understand normal myelin development, and demyelinating and neurodegenerative diseases.
+She left NIH in January 2023, to become Assistant Professor in the Department of Molecular and Cellular Biology, University of California at Berkeley (Berkeley, California) and became an NINDS Collaborator.

 The lab goal is to understand glial function at the animal, cell, and molecular level in order to elucidate mechanisms of normal development and disease progression.